AndrewMichael2020/health-huddle/README.md

   <img src="demo/assets/paris-referral-status-batch-002.png" alt="PARIS referral-status data in GitHub, including new extract identifiers, program codes, event timestamps, and records awaiting classification" width="960">
 </p>

-“These rows came in with new extract IDs,” he said, “but the same referral, status, and event time were already there.
-Those three fields told us it was the same event.
-The extract ID told us which delivery it came from.”
+“These rows came in with new, unfamiliar extract IDs,” he said, “but the same referral, status, and event time were already there.
+Those three fields tell us it was most likely the same event.
+Someone will have to trace delivery by extract IDs.”

 That distinction gave the pipeline a dependable duplicate check without throwing away the trail back to each delivery.
 His PARIS card joined Meditech in Blocked, and *Define stable PARIS status-event keys* appeared for Human Data Engineering.
 Priya offered to compare the wording with her correction rule.
 Marcus accepted and laughed at the symmetry.